symfony/symfony-docs/components/phpunit_bridge.rst

 ==================

-    The PHPUnit Bridge provides utilities to report legacy tests and usage of deprecated code and a helper for time-sensitive tests.
+    The PHPUnit Bridge provides utilities to report legacy tests and usage of deprecated code and helpers for mocking native functions related to time, DNS and class existence.

 It comes with the following features: